 count), Lightstep stores the value

-When using delta metrics, you can choose between displaying that metric as a
+When using counter metrics, you can choose between displaying that metric as a

 count or as a